 Prices start from £1295 per person for three nights half board.
 Excursions are optional extras.

 Call our travel experts on+44 (0)20 7157 1570

 - Glass igloo accommodation

 - Home of Santa

 Made from kelo pines, trees that once stood dead and dried out, the log cabins are designed to fit perfectly into the wild surroundings.
 You won’t find televisions or dishwashers inside but you will find even better sources of entertainment in each cabin, a fireplace and a sauna.
 Breakfast and a three-course set menu dinner each day is included.
-The log cabins can fit up to ten people.
+The log chalets can fit up to ten people.
 The master bedroom has an open fire, while the second bedroom has bunk beds and a kitchenette.

 Once you’ve checked into reception your luggage will be put on a sled and ridden to your accommodation.
 You’ll then a stroll through the snow to your Arctic retreat and the adventure begins.

 Kelo Glass Igloo